learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ## Scripting options

 While writing scripts, sometimes you just need to know if a file contains the pattern and act based on exit status of the command.
-Instead of usual workarounds like redirecting output to `/dev/null` you can use `-q` option.
-This will avoid printing anything on `stdout` and also provides speed benefit as `grep` would stop processing as soon as given condition is satisfied.
-Check out one of my [command line tool](https://github.com/learnbyexample/command_help/blob/master/ch) for a practical case study of this option.
+Instead of usual workarounds like redirecting output to `/dev/null` you can use the `-q` option.
+This will avoid printing anything on `stdout` and also provides speed benefit as `grep` would stop processing as soon as the given condition is satisfied.
+Check out my [`ch` command line tool](https://github.com/learnbyexample/command_help/blob/master/ch) for a practical case study of this option.

 ```bash
 $ cat find.md